SethBRichards/Arduino-Projects/README.md

 _Code from an game I coded on a custom built Arduino Controller in Processing

- -colorSplashGameCode.pde
-  -colorSplashGontrollerCode.ino (as soon as I find it)
+ -colorSplashGameCode.pde, colorSplashGontrollerCode.ino (as soon as I find it)